billsix/programmingFromTheGroundUp/docs/source/intro.rst

 kernel is a program's gate to the world around it.
 Every time that data moves between processes, the kernel controls the messaging.
-In our keyboard example above, the kernel would have to be involved for the windowing system to communicate the keypress to the application program.
+In our keyboard example above, the kernel would have to be involved for the windowing system to communicate the key press to the application program.

 As a fence, the kernel prevents programs from accidentally overwriting each other's data and from accessing files and devices that they don't